selfcustody/krux/README.md

 # flash the firmware to Maix Amigo
 ./krux flash maixpy_amigo
 ```

+The first time, the build can take around an hour or so to complete.
+Subsequent builds should take only a few minutes.
+If all goes well, you should see a new `build` folder containing `firmware.bin` and `kboot.kfpkg` files when the build completes.

 Note: if you encounter any of these errors while building, it is a problem connecting to github, try again (if the error persists, try changing the DNS/VPN or correcting the hostname resolution of github.com to an IP that is working for you):
 ```